 BCE's purpose is to advance how Canadians connect with each other and the world.
 Our strategy builds on our longstanding strengths in networks, service innovation and content creation, and positions the company for continued growth and innovation leadership.
-Through our Bell for Better initiative, we are investing to create a better today and a better tomorrow by supporting the social and economic prosperity of our communities.
-With our connectivity initiatives from the smallest rural communities to the largest cities, investments in mental health initiatives, environmental sustainability and an engaged workplace, we look to create a thriving, prosperous and more connected world for Canadians across the country, especially as we recover from the unprecedented challenges of the COVID-19 pandemic.
-Through our capital expenditure acceleration program, we are delivering more connections to help Canada's social and economic recovery from the COVID-19 pandemic.
+Through Bell for Better, we are investing to create a better today and a better tomorrow by supporting the social and economic prosperity of our communities.
+With our network deployments in remote communities and the largest cities, as well as investments in mental health initiatives, environmental sustainability and an engaged workplace, we look to create a thriving, prosperous and more connected world.